How can we prepare today to do the jobs of the future?

-This topic typically raises the following question: “Do we view changes to the way we work as an obstacle or an opportunity?”
-We need to see them as an opportunity rather than a challenge.
+You might be wondering: “Do we view changes to the way we work as an obstacle or an opportunity?”
+According to the experts, we need to see them as an opportunity rather than a challenge.

-LMIC empowers job seekers and other Canadians with labour market information and insights to help them identify labour market needs.
-Labour market information is one of the best tools a job seeker can use to map out long-term career moves.
-LMIC’s blog offers plenty of information on the Canadian labour market and the workplace of the future.
+LMIC empowers job-seekers and other Canadians with labour market information and insights to help them identify emerging needs.
+Therefore, labour market information is one of the best tools a job-seeker can use to map out long-term career moves.

 LMIC identifies the aging population, technology, business innovation, climate change, and globalization as the five big factors shaping the future of work.